Insure.com ranks 2025’s best insurers. See the winners.

 How much does Cigna health insurance cost?

-Below is a look at how Cigna rates in North Carolina compare with UnitedHealthcare and Aetna.
-These are 2024 healthcare exchange rates for a single, 40-year-old male in excellent health with an annual income of $70,000.
+Below is a look at how a Cigna HMO plan in Georgia compares with similar plans from Aetna and Kaiser Permanente.
+These are 2025 healthcare exchange rates for a single, 40-year-old male in excellent health with an annual income of $70,000.

 How Cigna scores for customer satisfaction